metagov/daostar/DAOIPs/daoip-5.md

 An application can be thought of as a relation between one entity or DAO (the applicant) and another entity or DAO (the grant pool).
 We considered how to extend the proposal logic into a many-to-many relation, i.e. a proposal involving many projects (as in a joint application) as well as many grant pools (as in a co-funding round).
 While potentially useful, these transactions are much rarer than traditional grant applications.
 For the sake of scope we decided that this was better left for a different specification.

 ## Community consensus
-The specification above was based on discussions by a large working group of industry operators including Gitcoin, Solana, Optimism, OpenQ, Clr.fund, Questbook, DaoLens, Station, and others.
+The specification above was based on discussions by a large working group of industry operators including Gitcoin, Solana, Optimism, OpenQ, Clr.fund, Questbook, DaoLens, Station, and others, and at workshops located at ETH Denver 2023 and Devconnect 2023.
 It was also based on an extended study of different grant programs and grant tooling for DAOs and other Web3 projects.
-We have reproduced some of the diagrams associated with that research below.
-We will extend this section in future versions of this draft.

 # Acknowledgements
-Thank you to Andrea Franz, Aditya Anand, Balazs Nemethi, Apoorv Nandan, Tina He, Carl Cervone, and Amandeep.
+We are grateful for helpful comments and suggestions from Andrea Franz, Aditya Anand, Balazs Nemethi, Apoorv Nandan, Tina He, Carl Cervone, and Amandeep.

 # Copyright
 Copyright and related rights waived via CC0.